 To enjoy the full benefits of spinach “leaf by leaf” without the influence of harmful pesticides, do grow organically at home.
 You just need the seeds(Get it from any Agro food shop), soil(You shall take in your street) & a shopping cover ..
 Thats it !
 Grow organically, feed naturally and feel the difference !
 Below pic is from my kitchen garden..

 This recipe is apt for babies from 8th month onward.
 If you have completely breastfed for 6 months, you would have introduced soups and purees in 7th month.
 From 8th month, along with other alternatives, you shall gradually introduce this recipe.
-For 1 month, you shall blend the mixed rice in blender/mixie and then gradually change the texture by just mashing with ladle or mathu as in this post.
+For few months, you shall mash the rice using Potato masher and then gradually change the texture by just mashing with ladle or mathu as in this post.

 Spinach Pulses Mash Recipe – Ingredients

 Garlic – 1

 Carrot – 1/2

 Split yellow moong gram/Paasi paruppu – 1/8 cup

 Water – 3/4 cup